ainfinum/Advanced-Lane-Finding/README.md

 #### 1. Problems / issues faced in implementation of this project.
 Where the pipeline will likely fail?
 What could we do to make it more robust?

 I faced issues with brights, shadows and the light-gray bridge sections.
-I spent some time to figure out better tresholds values.
+It took me some time to figure out better tresholds values.
 Also I found that several channels produced too much noise for the binary image, so I decided to remove them from the combined tresholds.
 Generally speaking the various gradient and color thresholds only work in a small set of conditions.
 I think HD video quality can produce much better result.
 The current implementaion fail on the challenge videos.
 I tried to change contrast and brightness of the image but it didn't help a lot.

 The pipeline might fail on dark or bright parts of the road.
 Dirty road, heavy rainfall or snow will add a lot of noise to the binary image and it will be hard to correctly identify the lane.
 Cars on the same lane or crossing the line will create a problem as well.